Interlomas

-Interlomas is an exclusive residential and commercial area in State of Mexico, Mexico, located 18 km west of Mexico City's historic center and about 4.5 km north of the Santa Fe edge city.
-Interlomas is a high class zone, compound by various colonies (neighborhoods) with really high incomes, it belongs to the municipality of Huixquilucan in the State of Mexico.
-As of 2011, it has a population of approximately 170,000.
+Interlomas is a residential and commercial area in Mexico located 18 km west of Mexico City's historic center and about 4.5 km north of the Santa Fe edge city.
+Interlomas is an upper-middle- and upper-class zone of colonias (neighborhoods) with medium-high- and high-incomes.
+Interlomas belongs to the municipality of Huixquilucan in the State of Mexico.
+As of 2011, it had a population of approximately 170,000.

+Description

 The district is home to numerous shopping centers.
-The first major shopping center on the area was Centro Comercial Interlomas, which was established on 1992.
-Further major shopping centres were developed over the next two decades, such as Magnocentro Interlomas, La Piazza and Paseo Interlomas, which is the largest shopping center in the area with anchor department stores El Palacio de Hierro, Sears, and a landmark Liverpool, completed in 2011 and noted for its architecture, rooftop "park" and nicknamed "the UFO" for its shape.
+The first major shopping center in the area was Centro Comercial Interlomas, which was established in 1992.
+Further major shopping centres were developed over the next two decades, such as Magnocentro Interlomas, La Piazza and Paseo Interlomas, which is the largest shopping center in the area with anchor department stores El Palacio de Hierro, Sears, and the landmark Liverpool Interlomas, completed in 2011 and noted for its architecture, rooftop "park" and nicknamed "the UFO" for its shape.

 Interlomas has about 500 buildings of 15 stories or higher.
 The majority of these buildings are composed of upscale apartments, but in recent years there has been a development of large office complexes and financial centers in the area.